Suhaila-Hassan/University-Chatbot/README.md

 # University Chatbot
-A lightweight AI-powered chatbot designed to handle university-related queries using a simple neural network built with TensorFlow and deployed using Flask.
+AI-powered chatbot designed to handle university-related queries using a simple neural network built with TensorFlow and deployed using Flask.

 # Project Workflow
 ### 1. Load Dataset